arsenzaryan/CapsNet/README.md

 and test sets are computed.

 This network without much hyperparameter tuning easily achieved ~99.5% on test set in about 70 epochs.

-To run the code, type in the terminal python run.py